sifzerda/ImageUp/README.md

 •	Amazon S3: Provides scalable object storage.
 You can use AWS SDKs or libraries like aws-sdk to interact with S3. [issue: couldn't create user]
 •	Google Cloud Storage: Similar to S3, but part of Google Cloud Platform.
 Use @google-cloud/storage to interact with it. [had some issue implementing]
 •	Microsoft Azure Blob Storage: Offers scalable storage with integration through Azure SDKs.
-- firebase -- [free but wouldn't work]
+- firebase -- [free but had some issue implementing]

  Image Hosting Services: